-Having identified all organisations and understood their exact nature & activities, the Convenors will be informed of what is wanted on the agenda, can circulate reports, statements & proceedings and can facilitate internal & external consultations.
+Having identified all organisations and understood their exact nature and activities, the Convenors will be informed of what is wanted on the agenda, can circulate reports, statements and proceedings and can facilitate internal and external consultations.
 Each Convenorship organises its own translation services where necessary.

 Thus the Organic farmers organisations can be clearly represented within IFOAM and beyond, and can cooperate in pursuing their common objectives as they relate to food sovereignty in general and, in particular, to public policy and land rights, climatic adaptation, production standards & guarantee systems, marketing & pricing negotiations, participatory research, technical exchanges & education and all other farmers concerns.

 Each Convenor (with a Deputy from another farmers organisation) facilitates occasional or annual consultations at national or regional level, as well as helping organise the inter-continental assembly every three years.
 The 2011 INOFO Assembly in Korea brought together delegates and convenors from fifty organisations in 27 countries, representing about half a million farming families.
 The Assembly set the organisational and thematic Agenda and elected an inter-continental executive for the following 3-year period.

 The following Convenorships have been or are being established.
 Farmers organisations are invited to mandate a person to keep in contact with the nearest Convenor, whose name and address will be known among organisations that have consented to the mandate:

 - Africa francophone, Africa West+Central anglophone, Africa South-East

 - Asia West+Central, Asia South, Asia South-East, Asia East; Australia+NZ, Pacific

 - America North, America Central+Caribbean, America South